 - For every and every , the product is still in .

-Worked example: why is an ideal of
+Worked example: verify is an ideal of

-which is still even.
+is still even.

 The odd integers are not an ideal of .
+They fail part 1 immediately, since odd odd even, and they fail absorption too:

 Treating commutativity as automatic

-Assuming every ring must contain
+Assuming every ring contains

 Mixing up subrings and ideals